Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 Health and Safety Notes

 The Sierra Madre region was once associated with cartel activity, but the Chepe corridor and tourist towns (Creel, Cerocahui, El Fuerte) are very safe and well-policed.
-Stay in the established tourist areas and follow your tour operator's guidance.
+Stay in established tourist areas and follow your tour operator's guidance.
 The train itself is patrolled.

 The Bottom Line